Updated LPS reading list includes bestsellers, books that tackle tough subjects

 It was a big task: they reviewed more than 20 books for both regular and differentiated (advanced) freshman English.

-High school students must take 30 credit hours of English to graduate.
-So in addition to the required freshman and sophomore English, students can take a variety of electives that cover a host of other literature.
+High school students must take 40 credit hours of English to graduate.
+So in addition to the required freshman and sophomore English and oral communications, students can take a variety of electives that cover a host of other literature.
 Two years ago, the district revised the sophomore English course.

 The committee read critically acclaimed contemporary popular young adult novels, poured over reviews and sites like Common Sense Media and Goodreads and researched recommendations from national educator organizations, Murphy said.